 Water, water everywhere!
 That pretty much sums up bath time at households with young children.
 In addition, kids have a knack for dropping the shampoo bottle and conducting bathroom experiments.
 If protection from water and stains is a high priority, sheet vinyl is the choice for you.

 Drawback: Avoid installing vinyl tiles.
-Although vinyl tile with self-adhesive backing makes a tempting low-cost DIY project, the many seams are opportunities for water to seep between tiles and soak the subfloor, eventually causing the subfloor to rot, leading to an expensive repair.
+Although vinyl tile with self-adhesive backing makes a tempting low-cost DIY project, the many seams invite water to seep between tiles and soak the subfloor.
+Eventually they can cause the subfloor to rot, leading to an expensive repair.

 Tip: Sheet vinyl comes in 12-foot-wide rolls that make a bathroom installation virtually seamless.
 By properly sealing the edges with waterproof caulk, water and spills can’t penetrate to the subfloor.